Indianapolis Motor Speedway: Early history

 Indianapolis businessman Carl G. Fisher first envisioned building the speedway in 1905 after assisting friends racing in France and seeing that Europe held the upper hand in automobile design and craftsmanship.
 Fisher began thinking of a better means of testing cars before delivering them to consumers.
 At the time, racing was just getting started on horse tracks and public roads.
 Fisher noticed how dangerous and ill-suited the makeshift courses were for racing and testing.
 He also argued that spectators did not get their money's worth, as they were able to get only a brief glimpse of cars speeding down a linear road.

 Fisher proposed building a circular track 3 to 5 mi long with smooth 100–150 ft surfaces.
 Such a track would give manufacturers a chance to test cars at sustained speeds and give drivers a chance to learn their limits.
 Fisher predicted speeds could reach up to 120 mph on a 5 mi course.
 He visited the Brooklands circuit outside London in 1907, and after viewing the banked layout, it solidified his determination to build the speedway.
 With dozens of car makers and suppliers in Indiana, Fisher proclaimed, "Indianapolis is going to be the world's greatest center of horseless carriage manufacturer, what could be more logical than building the world's greatest racetrack right here?"

 Fisher began looking around the Indianapolis area for a site to build his track; he rejected two potential sites before finding level farmland, Pressley Farm, totaling 328 acre about 5 mi outside Indianapolis.
-In December 1908, he convinced James A. Allison, Arthur Newby, and Frank W. Wheeler to join him in purchasing the property for $72,000.
+In December 1908, he convinced James A. Allison, Arthur C. Newby, and Frank H. Wheeler to join him in purchasing the property for $72,000.
 The group incorporated the Indianapolis Motor Speedway Company on March 20, 1909, with a capitalization of $250,000, with Fisher and James Allison in for $75,000 apiece and Frank Wheeler and Arthur Newby on board for $50,000 each.

 Construction of the track started in March 1909.
 Fisher had to quickly downsize his planned 3 mi oval with a 2 mi road course to a 2.5 mi oval to leave room for the grandstands.
 Reshaping of the land for the speedway took 500 laborers, 300 mules and a fleet of steam-powered machinery.
 The track surface consisted of graded and packed soil covered by 2 in of gravel, 2 in of limestone covered with taroid (a solution of tar and oil), 1–2 in of crushed stone chips that were also drenched with taroid, and a final topping of crushed stone.
 Workers also constructed dozens of buildings, several bridges, grandstands with 12,000 seats, and an 8 ft perimeter fence.
 A white-with-green-trim paint scheme was used throughout the property.